DoMessWithProfile/GridCharge/README.md

 # GRIDCHARGE

-GRIDCHARGE is a SwiftUI-powered iOS app that helps users locate nearby community charging stations with ease.
+GridCharge is a SwiftUI-powered iOS app that helps users locate nearby community charging stations with ease.

 ## 🚀 Features